 - Foreigners – $30 per day

-Ruaha National Park Landscape and Game
+Ruaha National Park Landscape and Wildlife

 Before our Ruaha safari we were told to prepare ourselves for baobabs and elephants.
 Within our first hour in the park that statement was evident.
 The park has more baobab trees in it than we have seen in all the parks we traveled to combined.